DataDog/IDE-SHEPHERD-extension/README.md

 See [Datadog Agent Commands](https://docs.datadoghq.com/agent/guide/agent-commands/) for more details.

-**4. Test & Send Telemetry**
+**4. Verify Telemetry Status**

+Telemetry is now **sent automatically** in real-time:

+- Extension installed/updated/uninstalled -> OCSF event sent immediately
+- Security threat detected -> OCSF event sent immediately

-You can test the connection and send telemetry data from the sidebar:
+You can verify the connection from the sidebar:

-- **Agent Status**: Shows if the Datadog Agent is running
+- **Agent Status**: Shows if the Datadog Agent is up and running running
-- **Agent Config**: Shows if IDE Shepherd configuration exists
-- **Send Telemetry Data**: Sends all collected telemetry to Datadog

-Or use the command palette:

-- `IDE Shepherd: Test Datadog Agent Connection`
-- `IDE Shepherd: Send Telemetry Data to Datadog`
+- **Agent Port**: Shows the port on which the agent is listening

 **5. View in Datadog**